Wolff09/nap/README.md

 ### Package: `tricorder`

-Like the well know [Tricorder](http://readwrite.com/files/styles/800_450sc/public/fields/Mister_Tricorder.jpg), this package is for analysing the musicbrainz graph.
+Like the well known [Tricorder](http://readwrite.com/files/styles/800_450sc/public/fields/Mister_Tricorder.jpg), this package is for analysing data.
+In this case for the musicbrainz graph.
 To analyse a dataset, you need to convert the data to a proper format via the `processing` package.
 The results from the data analysis is written to a sqlite database named `nap.db`.

 The following measures are calculate:

 	- size (number of nodes)
 	- diameter
 	- density